-Core tip: Tumoral calcinosis, a very rare disease entity, occurred in the described patient with end-stage renal disease (ESRD) due to disturbed calcium phosphate metabolism and insufficient quality of continuous ambulatory peritoneal dialysis.
-Complete remission was achieved by modification of the medical treatment and by switching to hemodialysis which improved the dialysis quality.
-In general, to recuperate sever tumoral calcinosis the treatment must be selected based on an understanding of the clinical background and the quality of the renal replacement therapy regime.
-In conclusion, this case report will significantly contribute to reader’s understanding of tumoral calcinosis pathogenesis and treatment in patients with ESRD.
+Core tip: Tumoral calcinosis, a very rare disease entity, occurred in the described patient with end-stage renal disease due to disturbed calcium phosphate metabolism and insufficient quality of continuous ambulatory peritoneal dialysis.
+Complete remission was achieved by modification of the medical treatment and by switching to hemodialysis, which improved the dialysis quality.
+In general, to recuperate severe tumoral calcinosis, the treatment must be selected based on an understanding of the clinical background and the quality of the renal replacement therapy regime.
+In conclusion, this case report will significantly contribute to the reader’s understanding of tumoral calcinosis pathogenesis and treatment in patients with end-stage renal disease.